Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 - Add or remove fields relevant to your collection.
 - Include descriptions, comments, or examples for each term.

-We recommend validating any modified files before importing them into your Omeka S instance.
+We recommend validating any modified files before importing them into your Omeka-S instance.

 ---

-For questions or custom implementation support, please reach out to the project team or refer to your institution’s digital archivist or Omeka S administrator.
+For questions or custom implementation support, please reach out to the project team or refer to your institution’s digital archivist or Omeka-S administrator.